 In a bowl combine shrimp, chicken.
 Mix in the Bayou Blast seasoning till all of the meat is coated.
 Let set while you get everything ready or put in refrigerator until ready to cook.

-In a large saucepan or pot, heat oil over high heat.
+heat.
 Stir-fry onion, pepper and celery about 3 minutes.
-Add garlic, tomatoes, bay leaves, Worcestershire and hot sauces.
+Add garlic, tomatoes, bay leaves,

 Stir in rice and slowly add chicken stock.
-Reduce heat to medium and cook until rice absorbs liquid and becomes tender, stirring occasionally, about 15 minutes.
+Reduce heat to

-When rice is just tender add shrimp and chicken mixture and sausage.
+mixture and sausage.
 Cook until meat is done, about 10 minutes more.
-Season to taste with salt, pepper and Creole seasoning.
+Season to

 No comments: